sh-lee-prml/sh-lee-prml/readme.md

 - Brain-Computer Interface (2019~ Brain-to-Speech System)

 ### ✔ News
+- 2023.12: I will join the Department of Software and Computer Engineering at Ajou University as an Assistant Professor in Mar.
+2024.
 - 2023.12: One paper has been accepted to TASLP (Fre-Painter)
 - 2023.12: Two papers have been accepted to ICASSP 2024 (TranSentence, MIDI-Voice)
 - 2023.12: One paper has been accepted to AAAI 2024 ([DDDM-VC](https://arxiv.org/abs/2305.15816))